-The “Back-UP” project team invite researchers, clinicians, hospital staff and industry representatives to join them in June to learn more about their work to improve well-being and return to work after Neck and Lower Back Pain.
+The “Back-UP” project team invite researchers, clinicians, hospital staff and industry representatives to join them for a webinar in June to learn more about their work to improve well-being and return to work after Neck and Lower Back Pain.

 This event will cover:

 - A cloud-based scalable approach used for data sharing, modelling and execution.

 - Multidisciplinary prognostic models which are deployed in MULTI-X, a research cloud platform developed at the University of Leeds.

 - Interoperation with MULTI-X prognostic models which are leveraged by:

 - Antari Home Care, an established eHealth platform, developed by the technology multinational GMV.

 - A Patient Stratification Web App developed at Keele University, designed to integrate the NHS Primary Care systems.

 - A Smartphone App developed by the SelfBACK EU project that feeds the Back-UP ecosystem with patient monitoring and self-reported information.